Close

 iVazoUSky/Shutterstock.com

-Now that you have a better idea regarding which phone you want to buy for your child, the next step is to configure their phone to make it safe for them to use.
+Now that you have a better idea of which phone you want to buy for your child, the next step is to configure their phone to make it safe for them to use.

 But how do you do that?

 Making your child’s device safe doesn’t have to be a difficult task.
 There are apps available that will do all of the hard work for you.
-You simply have to download the app on both you and your child’s phone, input some information and voila!
+You simply have to download the app on both your and your child’s phone, input some information, and voila!
 Your child’s phone is instantly proofed.

 Apps like Findmykids allow you to keep track of your children and their app activity using real-time data collection.

 Teaching your child about phone safety is important.
-Don’t be afraid to talk to them about what is acceptable and what is not as well as what to look out for.
-Develop trust so that if your child encounters an issue that may require an adult to handle, they won’t be hesitant in coming to you for help.
+Don’t be afraid to talk to them about what is acceptable and what is not, as well as what to look out for.
+Develop trust so that if your child encounters an issue that may require an adult to handle, they won’t be hesitant to come to you for help.

 Also, be sure to establish a healthy phone schedule with your child.
-It is wise to come up with a plan together that your child is willing to follow so they aren’t spending too much time staring at their screen.
+It is wise to come up with a plan together that your child is willing to follow, so they aren’t spending too much time staring at their screen.
+This, after all, has been proven time and time again to have a negative impact on mental health.

 Follow these tips, and you and your child can explore these devices freely and safely.
 You’ll love that they can reach you in an emergency, and they will love the fun features that are available.